lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals.md

 # Swift Optionals

 ## Introduction
 There is a lot of confusion surrounding the proper use of swift optionals.
-This confusion surrounds
+This confusion stems from misunderstandings about:

 1. the use of `?` and `!` as either
-	- type modifiers
+	- type modifiers or
-	- operators or
+	- operators
-2. when it is appropriate to fail and especially
+2. when it is appropriate for a value to be optional and most importantly
-3. when is it appropriate for a value to be optional
+3. when it is appropriate to fail and

+## What is safety anyway?

+Is safety defined as not allowing an app to fail?

+Apple, in its book The Swift Programming Language defines type safety as

+> “Type safety helps you catch and fix errors as early as possible in the development process.”

+## To Fail or not to Fail

+Let's cover point 3 first, as it sets up the context for the rest of this article.
+When it comes to App failure, there are clearly two groups of thought.
+One group believes that code should be written to prevent an app from failing even if the app behaves incorrectly.
+The other group believes that an app should fail if it behaves incorrectly.

+The way in which one uses optionals has a lot to with what group you are in.

+An simple example of incorrect app behavior is this: a value must be displayed but upon determining that the value does not exist the code either does nothing or displays an incorrect value.
+This kind of bad behavior will only serve to confuse the user and ultimately will cause the user to mistrust the app.

 ## Use of Optional Type Modifiers
 The optional type modifiers are used at variable declaration, rather than when the variables are used.